Rain is a fact of nature, whether we like it or not. There’s no reason you should let it stop you from going camping.

 For a start, cotton is great at absorbing moisture.
 As much as 2,700% of its own weight in moisture can be absorbed, to be precise.

-In addition, it’s not particularly good at regulating temperature.
+Cotton is also not particularly good at regulating temperature.
 If you’re taking a rest while hiking in cold conditions this can be a problem.
 Any moisture and you could see a rapid body heat loss.

 Use Waterproof Outerwear

-At the very least you’ll want to have a waterproof jacket, pants and boots with you.
+At the very least you’ll want to have a waterproof jacket, pants, and boots with you.
 A waterproof jacket is probably the most important piece of clothing you can bring.